inspircd/docs/docs/2/modules/ssl_openssl.md

       type="clients">
 ```

-Listens for OpenSSL-encrypted server connections on the *:7000 endpoint:
+Listens for OpenSSL encrypted server connections on the *:7000 endpoint:

 ```xml
 <bind address="*"